hacksu/mongodb-lesson/README.md

 }
 ```

-So this pattern of storing data entries with labels that indicate their meaning is a common one in programming.
+So you can kind of see what's going on here; on the left are labels, usually called "keys" for some reason, and on the right are values that match those labels.
+In documents like this, the data is kind of the important part and the keys or labels are just ways to name them so you can retrieve them later.
+This pattern of storing data entries with labels that indicate their meaning is a common one in programming.
 In fact, you could say that whenever you make a variable in a programming language, you're storing a data entry with a label - the variable name - attached.
-In the context of a database, though, we're going to go one step further and store multiple documents like this, each with their own value attached to these labels, like for this example each document would have a different value for "name"; MongoDB is set up to store collections of documents, meaning a whole bunch of, for example, people, and there's an obvious use case for a database like this.
+In the context of a database, though, things are a little different; we're going to want to go one step further and store multiple documents like this, each with a different attached to these labels, like for this example each document would have a different value for "name"; MongoDB is set up to store collections of documents, meaning for this example, information on a whole bunch of students, and we're going to be exploring one obvious use case for a database full of documents like this.

-This is how you connect to a database that contains Pokemon:
+So I've set up a database containing a document for each species of the first seven generations of Pokemon, and this is how we're going to connect to it.

 ```python
 from pprint import pprint  # not a mongodb thing, but useful for displaying documents